Guilherme-CA-Dias/jobnimbus-poc/README.md

-# Integration Use Case Template
+# Integration App Demo

-This is a template for an application showcasing integration capabilities using [Integration.app](https://integration.app).
-The app is built with Next.js and demonstrates how to implement user authentication and integration token generation.
+This is a demonstration application showcasing integration capabilities using [Integration.app](https://integration.app).
+The app is built with Next.js and demonstrates how to implement user authentication, integration token generation, and data synchronization with external systems.

 ## Prerequisites

 - Node.js 18+ installed
 - Integration.app workspace credentials (Workspace Key and Secret)
+- MongoDB database (for storing records and schemas)

 ## Setup